General Information

 Health Services and Insurance

 Students must assume responsibility for their own health care and hospitalization costs during the school year.
-It is strongly recommended that all students obtain health insurance coverage for the duration of the program.
+It is strongly recommended that each students obtain health insurance coverage for the duration of the program.
 Emergency medical care is available to the student during school hours, but at the expense of the student.
-Occupational Health is available to the student for immunizations, medical testing and minor injuries at no cost to the student.
+Occupational Health is available to the student for immunizations and medical testing and minor injuries at a nominal fee to the student.

 Students are required to obtain a complete physical examination after acceptance into the program and prior to the starting date.